Friday, March 31, 2017

 Review

 Following the successful release of The Magnificent Seven in 1960, director John Sturges adapted Paul Brickhill's novel THE GREAT ESCAPE to become one of 1963's top-grossing movies.
 Based on the author's tragic experience in World War II, he was involved in a massive escape attempt devised by his fellow prisoners-of-war (POWs).
 Many celebrated it as one of the greatest war movies of all time.
-I remember seeing it on pay TV when shown on the now-defunct Movie Greats channel.
-It introduced me to Steve McQueen, one of the greatest actors ever.
+I remember seeing it on pay TV when it appeared on the now-defunct Movie Greats channel.
+It introduced me to Steve McQueen, one of the all-time greatest actors.
 Its famous motorcycle chase scene is what made me watch the film.
-I have waited to see this milestone film again that keeps the old-fashioned edge-of-the-seat experience.
+I have waited to see this milestone film again, which maintains the old-fashioned, edge-of-the-seat experience with its balance of suspense and tragedy.
 THE GREAT ESCAPE was shot on location in Germany with elaborate set pieces and contained some historical accuracy.

-The cast featured actors like McQueen, Richard Attenborough, James Garner, Charles Bronson, James Coburn and Donald Pleasence.
-Each actor pulled through their stellar performances, like McQueen, who has a daredevil persona and likes to take risks in acting.
-Coburn, an American actor, surprises Australian film-goers that he can play a character with an Aussie accent.
-The background music by Elmer Bernstein was tremendously combining the score with the film's tragedy and cleverness.
+The cast featured actors like McQueen, Richard Attenborough, James Garner, Charles Bronson, James Coburn, and Donald Pleasence.
+Each actor delivers a stellar performance, such as McQueen, who has a daredevil persona and a penchant for taking risks in his acting roles.
+Coburn, an American actor, surprises Australian film-goers when he can play a character with an Aussie accent.
+The background music by Elmer Bernstein tremendously combines the film's tragedy and cleverness.

 Star rating: (10/10) Best Movie Ever